QubitPi/QubitPi/README.md

 ---

+### Platform 9¾

-### Platform 9¾: In my architectural view, not only do BE & FE not couple with each other, but also they do not even KNOW each other.
-They are only aware of a boundary defined by OpenAPI
+**In my architectural view, not only do BE & FE not couple with each other, but also they do not even KNOW the existence of each other.
+They sit in two [different universes](https://en.wikipedia.org/wiki/Multiverse).
+They are only aware of a boundary defined by [OpenAPI](https://www.openapis.org/)**:

 - OpenAPI: [The OpenAPI Specification](https://qubitpi.github.io/OpenAPI-Specification/) | [Learn OpenAPI](https://qubitpi.github.io/learn.openapis.org/) | [OpenAPI Tooling](https://qubitpi.github.io/OpenAPI-Tooling/)